DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

   <p>
 <h4>Postgraduate teaching apprenticeships</h4>

-If you are resident in the UK, you may also be eligible to apply for a postgraduate teaching apprenticeship.
+<p> If you are resident in the UK, you may also be eligible to apply for a postgraduate teaching apprenticeship.
 This allows you to earn a salary while you train.</p>

 <p>To apply, you will need to meet both the following conditions: